How to Visit Colombia’s Rosario Islands from Cartagena

 Isla del Encanto: More Amenities

-I think Isla del Encanto is probably the best overall hotel day pass option for families.
+I think Isla del Encanto is probably the best hotel day pass option in the Rosario Islands for families.
 There are more amenities here than IslaBela and most other places in the islands, including a pool.

 If you want to compare more options, read my article on the best Rosario Islands day trips to compare more options for both day passes at hotels and shared boat tours.

-Girl sitting on a beach in the Rosario Islands in front of beach chairs and umbrellas.
+Girl sitting on a beach in the Cartagena Rosario Islands.

 Susana enjoying the beach area at Isla del Encanto.